ayushanand18/GSoC_design_documents/updates/week-2.md

 ### Tasks accomplished
 + Writing examples usage for each module.
     + Wrote input parameters description, sample input and expected output for occurrences, and taxa module.
++ Improving MoF records accessibility by unnesting the JSON input into pandas dataframe
+    + each occurrence has a unique ID (at least for IPT controlled records) so we perform an inner join between unnested and nested data.

 ### Tasks working on
 + Writing examples for checklist, dataset, nodes modules